eaplatanios/tensorflow_scala/README.md

 ## TODOs

 - Tensors:
-  - Support for all data types and avoidance of memory copy by using an underlying C++ structure.
+  - More efficient slicing (specialized contiguous slicing)
 - Op creation:
   - Add tests for all of the op functions
   - Get graph from inputs
   - Assert same graph for inputs and control inputs
-  - Convert to tensor function
+  - Convert to tensor function (use implicit conversions?)
   - Graph collections
   - Set Op.Output shape
   - Support re-entering existing name scopes